Power Variability: Fixed

 - Backed by Vortex's VIP Unconditional Lifetime Warranty

 To glass it up, the Vortex Viper HD 10X42 binoculars are worth their hefty cost.
-That’s why we put the cost down as a pro.
-However, there may be some defective items that get bypassed in quality control.
-We’re not the PR or quality control regulators for Vortex, but if it doesn’t meet your expectations, it’s not the Vortex standard or trend.
+That's why we put the cost down as a pro.
+However, reviews from buyers have said there may be some defective items that get bypassed in quality control.
+We're not the PR or quality control regulators for Vortex, but if it doesn't meet your expectations, it's not the Vortex standard or trend.
 Simply hit up Vortex with the VIP warranty, and your defective product will be taken care of.

 The positive trend that does support our findings about Vortex can be ratified with the Vortex Diamondback 10X42 binoculars.
 They're excellent in every way.
 If you couldn't justify spending close to $500 on the Vipers, you'll be pleased to know that you'll only have to spend about half that on the Diamondbacks - if that sounds like a sweet deal, check them out now.